-12. RELATED PARTY TRANSACTIONS
+14. RELATED PARTY TRANSACTIONS

 As a BDC, we are obligated under the 1940 Act to make available to our portfolio companies significant managerial assistance.
 "Making available significant managerial assistance" refers to any arrangement whereby we provide significant guidance and counsel concerning the management, operations, or business objectives and policies of a portfolio company.
 We are also deemed to be providing managerial assistance to all portfolio companies that we control, either by ourselves or in conjunction with others.
 The nature and extent of significant managerial assistance provided by us will vary according to the particular needs of each portfolio company.
-During both the three months ended September 30, 2017 and 2016, we received management and other fees from certain of our portfolio companies totaling \$0.1 million, which were recognized as Fees and other income on the Consolidated Statements of Operations.
-During both the six months ended September 30, 2017 and 2016, we received management and other fees from certain of our portfolio companies totaling \$0.2 million, which were recognized as Fees and other income on the Consolidated Statements of Operations.
-During both the six months ended September 30, 2017 and 2016, we received management and other fees from certain of our portfolio companies totaling \$0.2 million, which were recognized as Fees and other income on the Consolidated Statements of Operations.
-Additionally, as of September 30, 2017 and March 31, 2017, we had dividends receivable from I-45 SLF of \$2.2 million and \$2.1 million, respectively, which were included in dividends and interest receivables on the Consolidated Statements of Assets and Liabilities.
+During both the years ended March 31, 2018 and 2017, we received management and other fees from certain of our portfolio companies totaling \$0.4 million, which were recognized as fees and other income on the Consolidated Statements of Operations.
+Additionally, as of March 31, 2018 and 2017, we had dividends receivable from I-45 SLF LLC of \$2.2 million and \$2.1 million, respectively, which were included in dividends and interest receivables on the Consolidated Statements of Assets and Liabilities.

-On October 2, 2017, CSWC paid quarterly dividends declared on August 30, 2017 in the amount of \$3.8 million, or \$0.24 per share.
+On April 2, 2018, CSWC paid regular dividends declared on February 28, 2018 in the amount of \$4.5 million, or \$0.28 per share.